 Waste 2006-10 2011-15 2016-2020 2021-2025

-Туре (thousand tonnes) annual tonnage (thousand tonnes) annual tonnage (thousand tonnes) annual tonnage (thousand tonnes) annual tonnage
+Type (thousand tonnes) annual tonnage (thousand tonnes) annual tonnage (thousand tonnes) annual tonnage (thousand tonnes) annual tonnage

 MSW 148 164 177 190

 C&I 26 29 32 34

 This will include meeting regional targets for recycling and composting and managing non-hazardous landfill capacity for the disposal of residual waste to 2026.
+In addition capacity will be provided for waste from adjoining sub-regions and a declining amount of waste from London in line with the adopted Regional Spatial Strategy.

 - CS45 To deliver this policy, it is considered that much of this capacity is already in place.
-There is enough non-hazardous landfill void to meet the needs of Milton Keynes.
-The Council is objecting to the apportionment contained in the SE Plan for Milton Keynes to provide capacity to take a declining amount of London's exported waste.
+There is enough non-hazardous landfill void to meet the needs of Milton Keynes and where appropriate provide for an element of waste from London and other adjoining sub-regions.
 We currently have enough capacity for recycling.
-However, further facilities for treatment of waste to reduce the need for landfill is required.
+However, further facilities for treatment of waste to reduce the need for landfill are required.
 Also further composting will be required, such as in-vessel composting of food waste.
 Also to increase recycling, two further Community Recycling Centres will be required and we need to allow for an increase in the recycling of commercial and industrial and construction and demolition waste.
 Specialist facilities and agricultural waste requirements maybe required.
 The future is uncertain.
-However, the wording of policies in the development control policies should allow for such sites to be considered through the life of the document. - cs46 Any extension to Cotton Valley Sewage Works for waste water and sewage will be supported and any planning applications will be considered against Development Control Policies.
-A strategic site for a waste management facility for final treatment, and other recycling and composting and transfer activities will be identified in the Allocations section of the Waste Development Plan Document. - cs47 In line with both national and regional policy, good access and transport connections will be an important criteria in assessing potential sites for waste management facilities required.
+However, the wording of policies in the development control policies should allow for such sites to be considered through the life of the document. - CS46 Any extension to Cotton Valley Sewage Works for waste water and sewage will be supported and any planning applications will be considered against Development Control Policies.
+A strategic site for a waste management facility for final treatment, and other recycling and composting and transfer activities will be identified in the Allocations section of the Waste Development Plan Document. - CS47 In line with both national and regional policy, good access and transport connections will be important criteria in assessing potential sites for waste management facilities required.
 To meet the proximity principle, facilities will need to be located close to the source of waste.
 This highlights the need for new sites to be well related to urban areas.
 There is increasing pressure to find sites in Milton Keynes.
 There is a lack of brownfield sites, contaminated or derelict land.
 Existing and new employment areas should include waste management facilities.
 They can be integrated with other facilities and businesses.
-One example can be found in the Eastern

-Expansion Area, where land for a Community Recycling Centre has been identified alongside 'big sheds', storage and distribution units.
+One example can be found in the Eastern Expansion Area, where land for a Community Recycling Centre has been identified alongside 'big sheds', storage and distribution units.
 Often waste management facilities are carried out in a building, which can be easily integrated into the design of employment areas.